section-engineering-education/engineering-education/articles/an-overview-of-teradata-rdbms/index.md

 ### Why You Should Use Teradata

-* It can support a huge volume of data (more than 50 petabytes).
+* It can support a massive volume of data (more than 50 petabytes).
 * It can be integrated with various business intelligence (BI) tools.
 * It consists of many deployment options that can be used to fetch the same data.
 * Users can perform complex analytics because it supports OLAP (online analytical processing).